OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 For both types of testing engagements, the scope should be discussed during the preparation phase.
 For example, it should be decided whether the security controls should be adjusted.
 Additional topics to cover are discussed below.

+#### Software Needed on the Host PC or Mac

+On the laptop or PC you are testing on, you should install at least the following.

+1. JRE or JDK
+2. Android SDK
+3. Android device or emulator

 ##### OS Versions

 Before starting to test any application, it is important to have all the required hardware and software.
 This does not only mean that you must have a configured machine ready to run auditing tools, but also that you have the correct version of Android OS installed on the testing device.
 Therefore, it is always recommended to ask if the application runs only on specific versions of Android OS.